Software and System Setup

 Rclone is a command-line program to manage files on cloud storage.
 Rclone provides the ability to mount any local, cloud, or virtual file system.
 Rclone allows Bases2Fastq to access many cloud storage providers.
 However, Element has not tested every available rclone provider.

 Follow the instructions at rclone.org/install to download and install rclone.
 Configure an rclone remote to communicate with your cloud storage.
-For more information, see the storage provider-specific instructions at rclone.org/#providers.
+For more information, see the provider-specific instructions at rclone.org/#providers.

 Bases2Fastq Installation